lohitpt252003/backend-for-annaforces/api/README.md

 **Method:** `GET`

-**Description:** Retrieves detailed information about a specific contest, including its metadata, description, and theoretical background.
+**Description:** Retrieves detailed information about a specific contest.
+The response format depends on the contest's status.

 **URL Parameters:**